 - Fipronil and imidacloprid are particularly effective against termites as they are non-repellant.
 This means the termites will travel through the treated zone without detecting the chemical and take it back to the colony, therefore contaminating other termites.

-- Arsenic trioxide dust is a very toxic substance and a confirmed carcinogen for humans.
+- Arsenic trioxide dust is a very toxic substance and confirmed carcinogen for humans.
 It was commonly used in the past in termite dusting procedures but has been replaced with less toxic insect growth regulators (IGRs) like triflumuron.
-This distinctive blue powder is very effective, but may take a little longer than arsenic dust to wipe out a colony
+This distinctive blue powder is very effective, but may take a little longer than arsenic dust to wipe out a colony.

 Monitoring and bait stations